- What are the hours of the school day?

 - Are the teachers British?

-All academic staff teaching the English National Curriculum are qualified British teachers, with the exception of some of the language teachers, who are native speakers.
+All academic staff teaching the English National Curriculum are qualified British teachers, with the exception of some of the British qualified teachers, who are native speakers.
 Those teaching Spanish language, Spanish validation and Bachillerato are qualified native Spanish teachers.

 - What language do the pupils speak in the playground?